Springfield (The Simpsons): The Android's Dungeon & Baseball Card Shop

 The Android's Dungeon is a fictional comic book store owned by Comic Book Guy.
 The comic book store and its owner first appeared in the episode "Three Men and a Comic Book" when Bart sees a copy of the first issue of the Radioactive Man comic on sale for $100.

-In the episode "Worst Episode Ever", Bart and Milhouse are given the job of running the comic book store after Comic Book Guy suffers from a stress-induced heart attack and is instructed to try and gain a social life.
+In the episode "Worst Episode Ever", Bart and Milhouse are given the job of running the comic book store after Comic Book Guy has a stress-induced heart attack and is instructed to try and gain a social life.
 During their brief tenure at the store, Bart and Milhouse discover a secret room filled with bootleg videotapes of extremely rare or illegal subjects.
 These tapes are later confiscated during a police raid on the store.

 Barney's Bowl-A-Rama

 Barney's Bowl-A-Rama is a fictional bowling alley in Springfield.
 It is owned by Barney Gumble's Uncle Al. In the episode "And Maggie Makes Three", Homer tells the family the story of Maggie's birth.
 In this story, Homer explains how he quit his job at Springfield Nuclear Power Plant to work at the Bowl-A-Rama, which was Homer's dream job, before returning to the plant when Maggie was born so that he could afford to care for her.